khlopko/xcode-bsp/README.md

 Aims to provide support for Xcode projects in other editors that rely on [sourcekit-lsp](https://github.com/swiftlang/sourcekit-lsp).

 ## current state
-Supports completion from default frameworks, but fails to get project contents.
-Handles following methods currently:
+Capable to run completion requests.
+Missing diagnostics.
+Really slow on start.

+Implemented methods:
 - `build/initialize`
 - `build/shutdown`
 - `build/exit`
 - `textDocument/registerForChanges`
 - `workspace/buildTargets`
 - `buildTarget/sources`
-- `buildTarget/prepare` (not sure about this one, haven't managed to receive a message to test)

-Missing:
+- `buildTarget/prepare` (currently disabled)

-- `textDocument/sourceKitOptions` (that one is actually the most important)
+- `textDocument/sourceKitOptions`

 ## how to: install
 Right now there is zero automation provided by the tool, you have to configure it manually.